 General

-There shall be an annual Greasepole event, held during the Engineering Society Orientation Week.
+There shall be an annual Grease Pole event, held during the Engineering Society Orientation Week.

 This event shall be held by the Engineering Society for the first-year class (who for the purposes of abbreviation will be referred to as frosh).
 Only upon completion of the event will the incoming class become a Science Year.

-The objectives of the Greasepole event are to provide further cohesiveness in the first year class, and to welcome them to the spirit of teamwork in the Engineering Society.
+The objectives of the Grease Pole event are to provide further cohesiveness in the first year class, and to welcome them to the spirit of teamwork in the Engineering Society.

-Greasepole Climb Regulations
+Grease Pole Climb Regulations

-Greasepole Authority
+Grease Pole Authority

-The Orientation Chair, in consultation with the President of EngSoc or an appointed delegate, shall have ultimate authority at the Greasepole Climb and, acting on behalf of EngSoc, shall enforce these regulations to the fullest.
+The Orientation Chair, in consultation with the President of EngSoc or an appointed delegate, shall have ultimate authority at the Grease Pole Climb and, acting on behalf of EngSoc, shall enforce these regulations to the fullest.

-The organizers of the Greasepole Climb must ensure that there are enough Queen's Student Constables, Campus Security personnel, and any other staff or equipment necessary to control the crowd.
+The organizers of the Grease Pole Climb must ensure that there are enough Queen's Student Constables, Campus Security personnel, and any other staff or equipment necessary to control the crowd.

-The President of EngSoc or an appointed delegate shall ensure that the first year students are aware of and understand these regulations, and shall publicize them by announcement at the Greasepole site, and/or through any other appropriate means.
+The President of EngSoc or an appointed delegate shall ensure that the first year students are aware of and understand these regulations, and shall publicize them by announcement at the Grease Pole site, and/or through any other appropriate means.

-The FRECs shall be responsible for setting up the Greasepole.
+The FRECs shall be responsible for setting up the Grease Pole.
 The pit setup shall consist of a fence that is strong enough to stand up to crowd pressure.
 This fence should be a minimum of four meters from the edge of the pit.

-At the commencement of the climb, only the following people will be allowed inside the fenced-off Greasepole circle:
+At the commencement of the climb, only the following people will be allowed inside the fenced-off Grease Pole circle:

 the EngSoc Executive and Directors,